kingsdigitallab/kdl/frontend/src/slides/2024-lisbon-dariah.md

 {% slide %}

 ## Timebox Planning

-Timebox = fixed period of time (2 weeks) allocated for completing a set of tasks across projects to deliver an increment or hit a milestone.
+Timebox: fixed period of time (2 weeks) allocated for completing a set of tasks across projects to deliver an increment or hit a milestone.
 At the start of each timebox:

 1. Review previous timebox
 1. Plan current timebox based on current projects' priorities
 1. [MoSCoW prioritisation](/faqs/#what-is-moscow-prioritization)